-Last week, a dredge struck a pipeline in the Corpus Christi Ship Channel, killing four people and injuring six others.
-It was owned by Orion Marine Group.
-While officials work to determine the cause of the incident, initial reports suggest that the pipeline struck by the dredge was not clearly marked.
-As investigations into the incident continue, one thing is clear: dredge accidents such as this should never happen.
+In August 2020, a dredge owned by Orion Marine Group struck a pipeline in the Corpus Christi Ship Channel, killing five people and injuring five others.
+While officials worked to determine the cause of the incident, initial reports suggested that the pipeline struck by the dredge was not clearly marked.
+Later, it was determined that inadequate planning on both sides was to blame for the deadly accident.
+One thing is clear: dredge accidents such as this should never happen.

 Dredges and the crews that operate them are the unsung heroes of the maritime industry.
 Without them, many of the nation’s most important waterways and channels would be inaccessible for commerce.
 Working on a dredge is challenging.
 Crews on these excavating vessels face danger each day on the job caused by machinery, conditions, and more.
 With the proper safety precautions, dredge accidents don't happen.
 Without them, preventable and tragic incidents occur.